 Inspiration for the Tulle Rainbow Backdrop was found on Icing Designs.

 2. Rainbow Banner

 I made a simple and sparkly banner using scrapbook paper and a Cricut machine.
 Super simple to make and it will hang in Claire’s room after the party.
+This cheap rainbow decoration idea was a keeper!
 You’ve got to love a traditional pennant!